ICAMS/python-ace/docs/pacemaker/quickstart.md

 ```
 For more `pacemaker` command options see the corresponding [section](#pacemaker-commands).

 Default behavior of pacemaker is to utilize a GPU accelerated fitting of ACE using `tensorpotential`.
-However, GPU
+However,
-parallelization is not supported at the moment.
+parallelization over multiple GPU is not supported at the moment.
 Therefore, if your machine has a multi GPU setup one would need to select
 a single one before running `pacemaker`.
 This can be done by executing  `export CUDA_VISIBLE_DEVICES=ind` in the shell
 replacing `ind` with the GPU index (i.g.
 0, 1, ...) or -1 to disable GPU usage.
 Note, that `tensorpotential` can be used without a GPU as well.